 Create your videos for embedding in the mail with FlexClip, here we go:

-Starting by visiting FlexClip with Chrome, sign up and click on the Get - Started Free button to create a new project.
-You can either choose a video template or start from scratch.
+Starting by visiting FlexClip and making a free video.
+You can either choose a video template or start from scratch directly.

 Step 1 Add Footage to Storyboard